leomil72/leOS/README.txt

 ***********************
 Version history

 v.
+1.0.1a: function taskIsRunning renamed to getTaskStatus
+v.
+1.0.1:  code cleaning and 32-bit overflow fixing
+v.
+1.0.0:  added a method to check if a task is running - first stable release
+v.
 0.1.5:  added support for Atmega344
 v.
 0.1.4:  core code rewriting (now it uses Structs)
 v.
 0.1.3:  now a task can be added in "paused mode"; new example sketches